We recently had the opportunity to interview Heidi Giancola, a 24 year old Anthropology graduate who teaches English in Japan.

 Similarly, I draw lots of pictures and physically express what I'm asking them to do.
-On rare occasions, I'll elicit help from a Japanese speaker.

 Sometimes the students understand what I'm asking but are unable to answer in English.
 In this case, they respond in Japanese and see if other students are able to translate for them.
-If it's important enough, they can ask on of our bilingual teachers.
+If it's important enough, they can ask one of our bilingual teachers.

 Do any students already have a working proficiency in English?

 Students come to us with many different levels of English proficiency.

 Some have had no exposure whatsoever, some have lived in English speaking countries, and others have one or more parents that speak English.

 In most cases, students won’t attend formal English classes until they're in 5th grade, at which point they would be about 11 years old.
 However, I teach students that are between 3 and 12 years old.